magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/dashboards.md

 - **Entity count data source**

-Since version 3.2.2 ThingsBoard has added an Entity count data source.
+Since version 3.2.2 IoT Hub has added an Entity count data source.
 This feature allows you to see the number of entities by displaying them on a widget and thus determine the number of devices, assets, etc.

 Let's get familiar with this feature using a basic example, displaying the total number of existing devices on the widget.